 Don’t be a Macgyver; look for a turning Club in your area if it gets complicated.
 Be on the safe side.
 If you think you can do it your own, then this video might help you.

 Lathe machines can lead to accidents as well.
 Safety is a crucial key while working with any machine.
 Nothing can be better than using safety goggles to protect your eyes from the dust.

 Your clothes can get caught within the machine so you must wear proper workshop clothes.

-Fix it: Clean the carriage on a regular basis to avoid metal dust on it.
+Clean the carriage on a regular basis to avoid metal dust on it.
 Use a brush to take off metal particles but be in the distance as much possible.

 This distance can help you avoid the direct contact of metal particles with your skin.
 These particles may cause scrapes and bruises.

 That is all regarding some of the common problems and their possible solutions of lathe machines.
 I hope you will find the answer helpful to your question.

 If you think this article helped you in some way, share it with your turning buddies.
 Feel free to comment if the problem persists.